 A number of weeks ago, Injixo approached us to gauge interest in authoring a blog for them on the subject of forecasting - I'm a bit of a fan of Injixo blogs and it's a great platform for us to expand the scope of our usual AVAYA focussed content so the answer was, of course, yes.

 For the past few months, we’ve been working hard to develop and launch our very first product – Discover.
-Designed to work with AVAYA CMS, Discover extracts and processes real-time and historical data to enable us to create fully bespoke, web-based wallboards without consideration to the inherent limitations of CMS.
+Designed to work with AVAYA CMS, Discover extracts and processes real-time and historical data to enable us to create fully bespoke, web-based wallboards, ignoring inherent limitations of CMS.